Dominik Szoboszlai: RB Leipzig midfielder indicates desire to join Liverpool

 Sky Sports' Ben Grounds:

-"In a summer that has seen Jude Bellingham become the most expensive British footballer of all time, Declan Rice is commanding a fee north of £100m and Mason Mount is worth upwards of £55m, Liverpool are looking for bargains.
+"In a summer that has seen Jude Bellingham become the most expensive British footballer of all time, Declan Rice command a fee north of £100m and Mason Mount worth upwards of £55m, Liverpool are looking for bargains.

 "The early arrival of World Cup winner Alexis Mac Allister fits the player profile Jurgen Klopp is identifying at the age of 24.